NZX shifts to Akamai, fills in more details about outages

 The NZX confirms it has drafted in Akamai Technologies, the multinational content delivery network giant, as first-reported by the Herald.

-NZX boss Mark Peterson said this morning that exchange "continues to work closely with its network service provider, Spark, and national and international cyber-security partners, including the Government Communications Security Bureau (GCSB), as it has from the outset.
+NZX chief executive Mark Peterson said this morning that exchange "continues to work closely with its network service provider, Spark, and national and international cyber-security partners, including the Government Communications Security Bureau (GCSB), as it has from the outset.
 It has also been working Akamai Technologies – one of the world's leading cyber-defence experts – to implement additional measures."

 Peterson also confirmed the Herald's earlier report that the exchange's website, NZX.com, has been under attack, not its trading platform, X-Stream.
 Trading had to halt last week because, without a website, the NZX could not fulfil its continuous disclosure obligations.
 But for today's session, the NZX has reached a deal with the Financial Markets Authority for market announcements to appear at an alternative (so-ar-undisclosed) location if the exchange's website is forced offline by a fresh attack.

-Note: [Update: Despite all of its new precautions, NZX.com went offline at around 10.20am, minutes before the market open at 10.30.
-It came back around 10.37am]